nicklan/pnmixer/MAINTAINING.md

 - RC releases can be created simply with git tags (preferably signed)

 For final releases, we want to create an archive manually, additionaly to the tag.
-This is to ensure that we have an persistent archive for a given version.
+This is to ensure that we have a persistent archive for a given version.
 The procedure looks like that.

 	export tag=v0.7.1